jimdox/Juno/README.md

 ### Note
 This project is in fairly early development.
-Cross-platform support is planned, but only working on Linux Platforms at the moment.
+Cross-platform support is planned, but only working on Linux platforms at the moment.